 After our time in the canoe, we found a quiet place to eat our packed lunch that was waiting for us in a cooler in the car.

-Bonus Tip: Enjoy the views!
+Bonus Tip: Enjoy the views at Custer State Park!

 Sunday Gulch Trail was absolutely beautiful!
 We stopped from time to time to time to take in the views.
 We event spent a few minutes filming a Movement Postcard on the trail.
 A few fellow hikers event stopped to watch the performance!